Baby-Bonding for Non-Gestational Parents: How You're Ahead Of The Curve And Don't Even Know It

 Now, before I go much further, I want to clear something up: parent-baby bonding is different from attachment.
 Parent-baby bonding describes the parents’ sense of connection to the baby.
 It is unidirectional.
 Whereas “attachment” refers to the baby’s connectedness with their caregiver as a foundation from which the baby can feel secure to explore the world.
 What we’re diving into here is “parent-baby bonding”.

 Why Is Parent-Baby Bonding Important?
-And Is Baby Bonding Different For Non-Gestational Mothers, Fathers, and Parent?
+And Is Baby Bonding Different For Non-Gestational Mothers, Fathers, or Trans, Non-binary, or Genderqueer Parents?

 In the literature, what I’m calling “parent-baby bonding” is described as “mother-to-infant bonding”.
 (I am making an assumption that in substituting the word “parent”, especially when referring to baby’s primary caregiver of any gender, we can still learn a lot from this research about what helps this bond to form.)
 The reason that birth advocates, postpartum doulas, midwives, and other birth and postpartum providers care about parent-baby bonding, is because it appears to contribute positively to the baby’s social-emotional development.